glennmatlin/setcover/README.md

 Algorithm picks set with the lowest ratio of set weight to the number of new elements covered.

 ```
-Universe U of n elements Collection of subsets of U:
+Universe U of n elements

+Subsets S of U:
-    S = S1,S2...,Sm Where every substet Si has an associated cost.
+    S = (S1, S2, ..., Sm) Where every subset Si has an associated cost.

-Find a minimum cost subcollection of S that covers all elements of U
+Find a minimum weight subcollection of S that covers all elements of U

 Example: